-Hanging out below sea level in Death Valley, photo by Roberta Brown
+Hang out below sea level in Death Valley.
+Photo by Roberta Brown

 16. Death Valley

-This patch of desert has recorded the highest temperatures in the western hemisphere, but that doesn't mean it isn't a great adventure with plenty to see, including salt flats, sand dunes, majestic mountains, and even a golf course and ice cream shop.
+Death Valley has recorded the highest temperatures in the western hemisphere, but that doesn't mean it isn't a great adventure with plenty to see, including salt flats, sand dunes, majestic mountains, and an ice cream shop.

-Don't think of Sin City as a place for family fun?
+Don't think of Las Vegas as a place for family fun?
 You'll reconsider after visiting the Shark Reef Aquarium, Adventuredome (the largest indoor theme park in America), the Discovery Children's Museum, and more.
-We even know where to find a babysitter there, in case you wanted just a touch of sinning.
+Most attractions in Sin City are now open, with limited capacity.

 23. Big Bear Lake and Snow Summit